 - Clinical oncologists – doctors who treat cancer with radiotherapy and chemotherapy

 - Counsellors, psychotherapists or psychologists – if you or your carer need extra emotional support before, during or after treatment

 - Key worker – your first point of contact throughout their treatment.
 They will often, but not always, be a clinical nurse specialist

 - Medical oncologists – doctors who treat cancer primarily with chemotherapy

 - Occupational therapists (known as OTs) – therapists who help you carry out daily activities throughout their treatment, such as dressing or getting to the shops, and help devise practical solutions

 - Nurses – apart from the clinical nurse specialist (described above), a range of other nurses are involved in your care.
-You can identify them by their colour of uniform
+You can identify nurses by their colour of uniform.

 - Pathologists – doctors who specialise in identifying different types of cells using a microscope

 - Cancer specialist physiotherapist Faye Dickinson and patient Bill CurtisPhysiotherapists – therapists who help you develop, maintain and restore their movement and physical ability throughout their treatment